Factorization, Supersymmetry, Coherent States and Classical Trajectories: A Toy Model

-Let us finish with some considerations concerning formal remarks which can be misleading.
-It has been argued in the case of coherent states defined as infinite superpositions of energy eigenstates that in most cases the wave function so obtained is only formal i.e it does not converge when considering for example imaginary times.
-First, we have no reason to turn to imaginary times in this work.
-Secondly, the definition of coherent states adopted here is a priori different so that there is no reason the claim made above, if true , should apply here.
+Let us analyse some considerations concerning formal remarks which can be misleading.
+It has been argued, in the case of coherent states defined as infinite superpositions of energy eigenstates, that in most cases the wave function so obtained is only formal i.e it does not converge when considering for example imaginary times.
+We have no reason to turn to imaginary times in this work.\\

-To finish, our work can be seen as a particular illustration of the Ehrenfest theorem i.e in most general cases, the classical and quantum trajectories are not the same. \\ \textbf{ {Appendix : The Harmonic Oscillator}} \\